NSW Civil and Administrative Tribunal

 NCAT's hearings are less formal than court hearings.
 In most cases, the application will be heard by a single Tribunal Member.

-When the Tribunal reviews administrative decisions, the respondent (the agency) will usually give its evidence first.
-After the agency has given its evidence, the applicant will present their evidence.
+When the Tribunal reviews administrative decisions, the respondent (the agency) will usually present its evidence first.
+After the agency has given its evidence, the applicant will then present their evidence.

-In some cases, the Tribunal Member will be able to give you their decision at the end of the hearing.
-The Member will usually need time to consider the case and will give their decision at a later date.
-You will usually receive the decision in less than 3 months.
-Complex matters may take longer.
+The Tribunal Member may give their decision at the end of the hearing.
+If the Member needs time to consider the case, the decision will be given at a later date, usually within 3 months.
+More complex matters may take longer

 Step 8: Receive NCAT's decision